 Voluntary I-REC certification represents a proof of energy generation from renewable sources.
-The certificate is linked to 1 MWh of green electricity, location of the power station, and time period of electricity generation.
+The certificate is linked to 1 MWh of green electricity, location of the power station and time period of electricity generation.
 KMG acquired certificates issued in 2024 by renewable energy producers in line with the International Tracking Standard Foundation's standard.
 Recognised by GHGP, CDP, RE100, ISO and other international organisations, I-REC certificates are traded globally and issued in 51 countries.

-Projects planned for 2025:
+Projects in 2025:

-- feasibility study for the SAF production project; - holding a scientific and technical council meeting and submitting a document package for decision-making on further implementation of the small-capacity CCUS project during the comprehensive feasibility study; - analysis of low-carbon hydrogen production from APG / natural gas, utilised formation water and/or wastewater at fields: - feasibility study of a project to expand the EV charging infrastructure in Kazakhstan; initiatives to introduce methane management at KMG; - offset projects.
+- feasibility study for the SAF production project; - holding a scientific and technical council meeting and submitting a document package for decision-making on further implementation of the small-capacity CCUS project during the comprehensive feasibility study; analysis of low-carbon hydrogen production from - APG / natural gas, utilised formation water and/or wastewater at fields; feasibility study of a project to expand the EV charging - infrastructure in Kazakhstan; - offset projects.